 I always have a compact camera in my pocket to catch whatever happens around me.
 I use compact cameras for scenic photos, travel and landscapes, which hold still.

 Hint: I get the wilder colors I prefer by setting all my Canon compact cameras to their "Vivid" modes.
 To do this, hit FUNC/SET, go down a couple of clicks to OFF, and click one to the right to VIVID.
 I usually prefer the look of outdoor photos when I set the +/- control to -2/3, which is also in the same set of controls depending on model. (details? ask at (800) OK-CANON.)

-The S100 also has direct-control dials which let you adjust it for perfect photos every time.
+These also have direct-control dials which let you adjust it for perfect photos every time.
 These dials are much easier and faster than the menus of other cameras.

-The S100 makes much better, sharper video than a DSLR, and has a built-in dual microphone system for full wrap-around s-t-e-r-e-o sound!
+These make much better, sharper video than a DSLR because these compacts focus better, and they have built-in dual microphone systems for full wrap-around s-t-e-r-e-o sound!

-The S100 fits in a pocket and has unbeaten image quality for a compact.
+They fit in a pocket and have unbeaten image quality for compacts.